cdlate/resume/index.md

 ### Sep 2008 - Sep 2011 ###
 (<abbr title="Soft-Net SRL, Sassuolo, Italy">Soft-Net SRL</abbr>)
- is a little software house, the company is to offers a wide range of IT services to their clients selling hardware, custom software, website design, CRM, hosting, search engine optimization, technical support, and network design.
+ Is a little software house, the company offers a wide range of IT services to their clients selling hardware, custom software, website design, CRM, hosting, search engine optimization, technical support, and network design.
-I joined the company as junior developer and ended up after three years managing their cloud infrastructure and architect and implement all their web projects:
+I was hired as junior developer, after three years I ended up managing their cloud infrastructure and architecting/implementing most of the web projects.

 My duties included: